 (Image by Claire Howieson – Tension Set Rings)

 (Image by Claire Howieson – Tension Set Topaz Cufflinks)

-How do keep yourself informed about what is going on within the art, design + handmade world, in Cambridgeshire and further afield?
+How do keep yourself informed about what is going on within the art, design and handmade world, in Cambridgeshire and further afield?

 Social media!
 I am a big fan of Facebook in particular and like to follow local artists, groups and galleries.
 I also receive various art newsletters and I rely heavily on Cambridge Open Studios for details of local artists.